darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 A website (such as ua.thm) can have many components, and directories help organize these components.
 Consider a hypothetical website called http:// example.com which serves as a shop.
 It might have a directory called http:// example.com/login, and this would serve as a login page.
 Similarly, http:// example.com/search might allow a user to search for specific items.

-Gobuster takes a wordlist (in this case, a list of common directory names) and searches a website for them.
+Gobuster takes a wordlist (in this case, a list of common directory names) and searches a website for those directory names.
 Here is the breakdown of the command we used:

 **gobuster dir**: This tells our machine that we are using the gobuster command to find directories.
 Gobuster has other functions which are beyond the scope of this room.